Indian shares open higher as IT, energy firms gain

-Reliance Industries Ltd (RELI.NS), Infosys Ltd (INFY.NS) and Tata Consultancy Services Ltd (TCS.NS) were among the top boosts to the Nifty 50, gaining between 0.7% and 0.8%.
+Reliance Industries Ltd, Infosys Ltd and Tata Consultancy Services Ltd were among the top boosts to the Nifty 50, gaining between 0.7% and 0.8%.
 Shares of Reliance have risen in five of the last eight trading sessions.

 Market focus was on U.S. consumer price data that could offer clues on when the Federal Reserve might tighten its dovish monetary policy, which could ultimately impact the flow of foreign funds into emerging markets such as India.